WCEU 2019 is one to remember

-We have just returned from WordCamp Europe 2019.
+We have just returned from WordCamp Europe 2019, the biggest WordPress event in the world.
 Despite a packed few days, we still came back feeling way more energised than exhausted, and already eagerly anticipating 2020 in Porto because… well, what a WordCamp.

 What makes WordCamp Europe so special?

 It’s hard to place a finger on exactly what brings the extra magic at WCEU.
 Of course, up there at the top of our list is the people, and the organisers certainly help with that by orchestrating ways for attendees to connect, such as WP Cafe.

 WP Cafe was a new addition to WCEU this year, but it built on from an existing concept.
 More than an evolution, WP Cafe was a reimagining of Tribe Meetups, and it was hugely successful.

 There were a variety of community-led warm-up events, like #WCKaraoke, as well as unofficial get togethers that attendees organised (or sometimes stumbled into)!
 As a team we enjoyed #WPVegan, with a generous dinner thanks to Dwayne at Pantheon.

 Almost the entire event took place in the same venue, connected with a hotel that many attendees were also staying in.
 This meant the much-loved “Hallway Track” could take place any time, not just in the event breaks.

 It’s no surprise that the Sponsor hall had a fantastic buzz during the event.
 The atmosphere was the least we could thank them for, though.
 The sponsors help support the event, and it simply wouldn’t run without them.